Southern States Secede

 Three Sultana boilers exploded about seven miles above Memphis.

-The parts of the Sultana not immediately blown to bits in the explosion, soon caught fire.
-Passengers not killed outright in the explosion now found they were facing flames, or they were thrown into the muddy currents of the Mississippi River.
+What parts of the Sultana that were not immediately blown to bits by the explosion, soon caught fire.
+The passengers who were not killed outright in the explosion now found they were facing flames or they were thrown into the muddy currents of the Mississippi River.

 The freed prisoners were weak and sick from their captivity, many of them did not know how to swim and were injured by the boiler explosions.
-The final fate for many, after surviving cruel prisoner of war captivity, was drowning in the Mississippi.
+For many of these poor men, men who had survived cruel prisoner of war captivity and treatment, their final fate was drowning in the Mississippi.

 More people died in the Sultana explosion, than died when the Titanic sank in April of 1912.